 (b) Employees who attend courses or seminars provided by the head office of the Alberta Union of Provincial Employees; or Members who by election, selection, or designation attend meetings and/or conventions of AUPE.

-(c) A Union Steward for time off pursuant to Article 22 - Probationary Employee and Period and Article 23 - Disciplinary Action.
+(c) A Union Steward for time off pursuant to the Probationary Employee and Period Article and the Disciplinary Action Article.

+(d) A Union Steward for time off from work to accompany a Union member to an investigation or disciplinary interview, the Union Steward must obtain prior approval from their supervisor.

 9.04 Time off without pay shall be provided to Members for activities defined in 9.03 provided: